xubodhu/VisualPT-MoE/README.md

 # Extraction of image features

-We uploaded the extracted image features to Baidu Cloud Disk, where you can download them and put the downloaded features into 'img_ner' folder.
+We uploaded the extracted image features to [Baidu Cloud Disk](https://pan.baidu.com/s/1Um4aRtrU6B4Ejb-s1-_r4A?pwd=ckwh), where you can download them and put the downloaded features into 'img_ner'.
 We provide code for extracting image features (utils/save_\*.py) to facilitate your use of different models to extract image features.

 # Structure of Files